Nodulaire/SCA-DPA/README.md

 The last one is the one explained in this document.

-### Why does those attack exist ?
+### Why do those attacks exist ?

-Computer security is multiple level domain.
-Predict and model those attack is very difficult.
+Computer security is multiple level domains.
+Predict and model those attacks is very difficult.
-Each layers of the security domain work on the others layers security assumption.
+Each layer of the security domain works on the other layers security assumption.
 The software developer assume that the hardware designer did his job well.
 As a result, security faults involve unanticipated interactions between components.
 Components who are made by different people.
 ![Side equipement](Images/Side_channel.png)
 With the existing model, side channel attacks can't be avoided.
 The model is vulnerable by design.

-## Differential power analysis
+## Differential Power Analysis

-On the hardware level, cryptographic algorithm are implemented using semiconductor and logic gates (made of transistors).
-Those component have a power consumption, who can be measured.
+On the hardware level, cryptographic algorithms are implemented using semiconductor and logic gates (made of transistors).
+Those components have a power consumption, which can be measured.
 First of all, this attack can't be easily implemented at home.

 You need an oscilloscope and a physical access to the processor/chip tested.